 Generally useful person.
 In no particular order: STEM communicator, engagement specialist, beekeeper, chicken keeper, allotmenteer, STEM Ambassador, weightlifter, Pilates learner, petrolhead, foodie, drinkie.

 I started this blog for many reasons.
 I want to learn more about the techniques of writing and blogging as an aspect of engagement and STEM (science, technology, engineering and maths) communication; I specialise in working face-to-face with people so engaging via the written word is a whole new experience.
 I’ve been asked to train others to blog as it’s a useful tool for raising the profile of research and researchers so it helps to know about it yourself.
 I feel brave enough to take myself out of my comfort zone and put my thoughts out there.
 It’s mainly about things I do (they’re going to be quite eclectic, as you can see from the list above) and will probably be in no particular order.
 I don’t pretend to have all the answers but I do have lots of questions.

 My first degree is Environmental Pollution Science and in 2006 I was lucky enough to be awarded a scholarship to study an MSc Communicating Science.
 Since 2003 I’ve worked on a variety of science communication and/or engagement projects, working with many audiences using various approaches and techniques.
-I currently work for Cardiff School of Engineering on Impact and the REF and my views are my own.
+I currently work for Cardiff University School of Engineering on Impact and the REF and my views are my own.
 You can find me on Twitter and LinkedIn.